-Figure 4 Design rules for mercury dosing in fluorescent lamps, schematically showing the process of setting RoHS limit values based on insights in mercury consumption and mercury dosing.
+Figure 7 Design rules for mercury dosing in fluorescent lamps, schematically showing the process of setting RoHS limit values based on insights in mercury consumption and mercury dosing.

-The lowest (red dashed) line in Figure 4 gives the ideal situation for a low pressure mercury discharge: there is just enough mercury for the discharge to properly function.
-For a compact fluorescent lamp this is typically in the order of 0,005 to 0,05 mg per lamp (in the gas-phase), depending on the lamp dimensions.
-However, because of the mercury consumption mechanisms a significantly higher amount must be dosed (which will be explained below).
-It has not been possible to date to design a lamp with normal functional properties over lifetime using a mercury dose of only 0,005 to 0,05 mg.
+The lowest (dashed) line in Figure 5 gives the ideal situation for a low pressure mercury discharge: there is just enough mercury for the discharge to properly function.
+For a compact fluorescent lamp this is typically in the order of 0.005 to 0.05 mg per lamp (in the gas-phase), depending on the lamp dimensions.
+However, because of the several mercury consumption mechanisms a higher amount must be dosed.
+So up to now a lamp dosed with only 5 to 50 microgram mercury having normal functional properties over lifetime could not be designed, as explained below.

-In practice, mercury from the discharge is consumed over lamp life.
-The mercury is mostly deposited and effectively bonded to the glass and the phosphor layer.
-This is reflected by the full green curve (1) in Figure 4, which represents more or less a square root relationship with lamp life.
+In practice, mercury from the discharge gets consumed over lamp life.
+The mercury gets mostly deposited and effectively bonded to the glass and the phosphor layer.
+This is reflected by the solid curve (1) in Figure 5, which represents more or less a square root relationship with lamp life.
 The longer the burning time, the higher the amount of mercury needed.
-The variance in this mercury consumption, as depicted by the green arrows, is considerable and depends on many factors (see below for counteracting measures).
-To obtain the designed lamp life, the right amount of mercury has to be dosed, taking into account the consumption during lamp lifetime and the variance.
-The solid blue line 2 in Figure 4 represents the typical amount that is needed and the solid red line 3 is the amount that also incorporates the variance.
+The variance in this mercury consumption, as depicted by the arrows, is considerable and depends on many factors (see below for counteracting measures).
+One could say that, in principle, a fluorescent lamp receives an overdosing of mercury, but that it is required to maintain lamp performance over time.

+In order to maintain the properties over lamp life, one determines for a particular lamp design the amount of mercury needed (line 2 in Figure 5).
+The target mercury dosing (line 3) while taking its own variance into account, should be sufficient to allow for proper lamp life.
 Alternatively, this target value is called nominal or average value, and can be listed in catalogues.
 This average value is lower than the threshold value so the actual amount per lamp is lower than the limit set by the directive.

-The solid black line 4 in Figure 4 is the line representing the RoHS limit (expressed as mg per lamp), the value of which, as explained before, has to take into account both variances of mercury consumption and of mercury dosing.
-On the one hand, we would like to have this value as low as possible, but on the other hand, it should be safely chosen to (1) eliminate the customer risk of a non-performing product over the designed lamp life and (2) to be able to demonstrate in internal manufacturer's tests and in market surveillance tests that products comply with the RoHS Directive.
+The solid black line 4 in Figure 5 is the line representing the RoHS limit (expressed as mg per lamp), the value of which has to take into account both variances of mercury consumption and of mercury dosing.
+On the one hand, we like to have this value as low as possible, but on the other hand, it should be safely chosen to (1) eliminate the customer risk of a non-performing product over the designed lamp life and (2) to be able to demonstrate in internal manufacturer's tests and in market surveillance tests, with the least effort, that products comply with the RoHS Directive.
 This leads to a built-in safety margin on top of the target mercury dose, finally leading to RoHS content limit.
-The lifetime and performance of CFL lamps in Europe are regulated,.

-Figure 5 shows the dosing variance relatively to the RoHS threshold value.
+Figure 6 shows the dosing variety relatively to the RoHS threshold value.

-Figure 5: Dosing variance in mercury
+Figure 8 Dosing variety in mercury

-Key to the reduction of mercury that has been applied by lamp manufacturers in the previous decades is influencing the factors that determine mercury consumption.
+Key to reduction of mercury is influencing the factors that determine mercury consumption.
 These include: